Republicans Push 'Law and Order' Mandate on Third Night of Convention

 This year, she said, the choice for Americans is “between a man who values these ideals and all that can be built because of them and a man who isn’t guided by these ideals and coincidentally, has built nothing.”

+“The edgier part of the presentations tonight was the sharpening of their argument that Republicans are the party of American values and traditions and Democrats aren’t,” Eric Heberlig, a political science professor at the University of North Carolina Charlotte, told Courthouse News on Wednesday.

-Echoing a claim made by Trump, she told viewers that “Democratic-run cities across this country are being overrun by violent mobs.”
+Echoing a claim made by Trump, Noem told viewers that “Democratic-run cities across this country are being overrun by violent mobs.”

 After quoting Abraham Lincoln’s warning against “savage mobs,” Noem said, “He was concerned for the people who had seen their property destroyed, their families attacked, and their lives threatened or even taken away.
 These good people were becoming tired of, and disgusted with, a government that offered them no protection.”